Ophiase/Microorganism-Computer-Vision/README.md

         - Depends on the information we can extract from the microorganisms
             - E.g., Salmonella
         - Proposition:
-    - Propose diffusion hypotheses (e.g., Gaussian Random Walk)
+    - ✅ Propose diffusion hypotheses (e.g., Gaussian Random Walk)
-    - Perform statistical tests
+    - ✅ Perform statistical tests

 - Experimental:
     - Simulate videos to train a segmentation model
+    - Simulate trajectories to verify the statistical tests